How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 Permits you’ll need for a gut

-Plumbing permit (for any fixture relocation or new supply/drain lines), electrical permit (for new circuits, GFCI, exhaust fan wiring), building permit (for any structural change or when the total project value exceeds the town’s threshold, usually $5K–$15K), and sometimes a mechanical permit (for ventilation changes).
+Plumbing permit (for any fixture relocation or new supply/drain lines), electrical permit (for new circuits, GFCI, exhaust fan wiring), building permit (for any structural change or when the total project value exceeds the town’s threshold), and sometimes a mechanical permit (for ventilation changes).
+Cosmetic-only refreshes (paint, fixtures swapped in place) often don’t require permits—but always confirm with your specific town building department before assuming.

 Inspections during construction

 Rough-in plumbing (before walls close), rough-in electrical (before walls close), insulation or air-sealing inspection in some towns, final plumbing, final electrical, final building.
-Budget 5–8 inspection points across a 6–10 week construction window — each one requires scheduling and waiting.
+Budget several inspection points across the construction window—each requires scheduling and waiting.

 The permit fee itself

 CostWut gives you a line-item estimate for your specific scope and town.
-PermitWut confirms required permits (most bathroom gut projects require plumbing, electrical, and sometimes building permits).
-ScopeWut builds a contractor-ready scope that gets you apples-to-apples bids.
+PermitWut confirms required permits and inspections (most bathroom gut projects require plumbing, electrical, and sometimes building permits).
+The full Design and Biz tools page ties cost, permit, and risk modules together.

-Where to allocate your budget for best ROI
+Where to allocate your budget for best resale impact

-Across Westchester, the bathroom items that most reliably hold or grow their value at resale are: frameless glass enclosures, heated floors, proper ventilation with a timer switch, mid-to-high-grade fixtures (Moen’s higher lines, Kohler Artifacts, Brizo), and quality tile work.
-The items that rarely pay back their premium: over-sized soaking tubs that don’t get used, custom one-off fixtures that date visibly, and statement tile in unusual colors.
+Items that most reliably hold or grow value at resale: frameless glass enclosures, heated floors, properly sized ventilation with timer or humidity-sensing switch, mid- to high-grade fixtures (Moen’s upper lines, Kohler Artifacts, Brizo), and quality tile work.
+Items that rarely pay back their premium: oversized soaking tubs that don’t get used, custom one-off fixtures that date visibly, and statement tile in unusual colors.

 Decisions to make before you bid

-Layout (are you keeping or moving the toilet, tub, shower, vanity), finish level (builder / mid / custom), fixture brand/line, tile selection at least to the allowance level, and glass configuration.
+Layout (are you keeping or moving the toilet, tub, shower, vanity), finish level (builder / mid / custom), fixture brand and line, tile selection at least to the allowance level, and glass configuration.
 If any of those are “TBD” when you bid, you’re inviting change orders.
 Lock them down first, bid second.

 Frequently Asked Questions